Kaszaq/miro-calendarendi/README.md

 Previous days have style applied the same as day before previously active day.
 Because of that behaviour this allows for some cool use cases!

 ## Use cases
 There are multiple use cases for use of this plugin.
+Short showcase can be found here https://www.youtube.com/watch?v=bSJQVUzjopQ&feature=youtu.be

 #### Just as normal calendar where you can for instance put your notes on with team members holdays